- Download our Moving to Mexico Guide (PDF)

 Expats driving in Mexico should do so cautiously and make sure to drive slightly under the speed limit.
 It is important to always follow the rules of the road, even if the other cars don’t seem to be.

-Expats should keep an eye out for particularly elevated speed bumps which could damage their car if they do not slow down to almost a standstill.
-These are found on major toll roads as well as minor roads.
+Expats should keep an eye out for particularly elevated speed bumps and unexpected potholes which could damage their car if they do not slow down.
+Speed bumps are found on major toll roads as well as minor roads.
 Livestock on the road is also a problem in Mexico; expats should be aware of this and drive cautiously.
 This is the primary reason why driving at night in Mexico is not advised and can be extremely hazardous.

-Drivers in Mexico should always beware of police road blocks, which function to stem the flow of drugs from Mexico into the USA.
-Police don’t usually bother foreigners too much, but being wary of these checkpoints is nevertheless advised.
+Drivers in Mexico should always beware of police roadblocks, which function to stem the flow of drugs from Mexico into the USA.
+Police don’t usually bother foreigners too much but being wary of these checkpoints is nevertheless recommended.
 Expats can expect checkpoints along most major and some minor roads.
 Police will most likely search the car and ask drivers to produce their driving licence and insurance information.

-Car insurance in Mexico is required by law, but is very affordable.
-Expats can buy Mexican car insurance online or in border towns in the USA.
-Those staying longer than 16 days may find it cheaper to buy a six-month insurance plan.
+Car insurance in Mexico is required by law and it must be administered by local insurance companies licensed in Mexico.
+It is affordable and expats can buy Mexican car insurance online or in border towns in the USA.
+Those staying longer than 16 days may find it cheaper to pay for a six-month insurance plan.
 Insurance is crucial when driving in Mexico.
 Should a foreigner be in an accident, they could be sent to jail and would not be able to leave Mexico until the damage is paid for.

-Mexico has a roadside assistance service called the Angeles Verdes (Green Angels), who drive green trucks and can fix anything from a flat tyre to a leaking radiator.
-Their services are free, but drivers have to pay for parts and petrol, if necessary.
+Mexico has a roadside assistance service called the Angeles Verdes (Green Angels) who drive green trucks and can fix anything from a flat tyre to a leaking radiator.
+Their services are free, but drivers must pay for parts and petrol, if necessary, and tipping is highly valued.

 The Angeles Verdes can be reached by dialling 078.